back

 This model was always listed as slightly more expensive than the other vans, and I wonder if it came with a ladder, similar to the Dinky Toy telephones van?
 I have never seen a trade box of these models, which might prove the point.

 POST OFFICE TELEPHONES paper labels.
-Colours: light green with or without black mudguards, metal wheels; or green without black trim,
+Colours: light green with or without black mudguards, metal wheels; or green (without black trim), metal wheels or

 grey plastic wheel hubs and rubber tyres.